 May thy servant Camilla, who wears this crown, be filled by thine abundant grace and with all princely virtues; reign in her heart, O King of love, that, being certain of thy protection, she may be crowned with thy gracious favour; through Jesus Christ our Lord.
 Amen.

-Queen's anointing she is crowned with Queen Mary's Crown.
+After the outward symbol and expression of The Queen's anointing she is crowned with Queen Mary's Crown.
 It has undergone minor changes and additions to include the Cullinan III, IV and V diamonds which were part of Her Late Majesty's personal jewellery collection for many years.